 Where to Stay in Glasgow

 citizenM Glasgow – This trendy hotel is a great option if you’re looking for somewhere a bit more upmarket to stay in Glasgow.
-There are numerous rooms available, it’s centrally located within easy walking distance of all of the city’s main attractions, and a great breakfast is included in the nightly rate.
+There are numerous rooms available, it’s centrally located within easy walking distance of all of the city’s main attractions.

 Apex City of Glasgow Hotel – This is a great choice if you’re looking for a luxury place to stay in Glasgow.
 Centrally located, there are myriad plush rooms available, numerous amenities, an on-site bar and restaurant, and a great breakfast included in the nightly rate.